andrewduke51/aws_vpn/README.md

 2 : cd into aws_vpn/terraform/vpn-instance/

-3: type terraform init (terraform version 0.11.1)
+3: type terraform init (terraform version 0.11.1 at this point)

 4: type terraform apply and provide the information for your aws environment